contao/docs/docs/manual/user-management/members.en.md

 ### Account settings

 Just like users, members can also be deactivated manually or automatically.
-A deactivated member can no longer log in to the frontend.
+A deactivated member can no longer log in to the front end.

 **Deactivate:** Here you can deactivate the member.